Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 9.4 | SCS owner is motivated to build multiple partnerships to achieve high impact with the business sector, industries, research, science, education sectors, cross-border and regional stakeholders, media, influencers, celebrities etc. Furthermore, SCS owner considers co-operation with the competition. | 4.
 IMPACT PARTNERSHIPS |

-9.5 | SCS owner uses SCS experience to contribute to the policy, strategies or measures making processes for the long-term and high-impact solution of the society challenge. | 5.
+9.5 | The SCS owner carefully considers and balances different possible impacts of SCS.
+The owner uses SCS experience to contribute to the policy, strategies, or measures-making processes for the long-term and high-impact solution of the society challenge. | 5.
 POLICY |

 IMPACT GROUP NUM | IMPACT GROUP SUMMARY | INDICATOR NUM AND NAME |